-The Alliance for Water Stewardship (AWS) is a global membership collaboration comprising businesses, NGOs and the public sector.
+The Alliance for Water Stewardship (AWS) is a global membership collaboration of businesses, NGOs and the public sector.
 Our members contribute to the sustainability of local water resources through their adoption and promotion of a universal framework for the sustainable use of water - the International Water Stewardship Standard, or AWS Standard.

-The objective of the AWS Standard is to drive water stewardship, which is defined by AWS as follows: Water stewardship is the use of water that is socially and culturally equitable, environmentally sustainable and economically beneficial, achieved through a stakeholder-inclusive process that involves site-and catchment-based actions.
+The objective of the AWS Standard is to drive water stewardship, which we define as: the use of water that is socially and culturally equitable, environmentally sustainable and economically beneficial, achieved through a stakeholder-inclusive process that involves site-and catchment-based actions.